-\mysubsubsection{Centralized load balancer} In some accelerators, data is multicast to one or more rows (or columns) of PEs.
-Due to load imbalance, one or more leading rows are done early with processing the assigned data.
-For efficient work distribution, the shared load balance logic first processes the metadata (indices) of the tensor tile to be distributed, along with the control signals from PE-rows.
-Then, it produces appropriate metadata and feeds the fast-acting rows/lanes of PEs.
-Thus, a shared control facilitates work-stealing for fast-acting PEs (or PE-rows) and helps efficient processing of an execution pass.

-For example, ZENA \cite{kim2017zena} supports dynamic work allocation through down counters.
-Different PE-groups (e.g., PE-rows) process the same set of filters with different workgroups of activation tiles.
-The central distribution mechanism features down counters that store the number of remaining activation tiles within each workgroup.
-When a leading PE-group finishes its workgroup (counter value zero), it steals an activation tile from a straggling group (the one with biggest count value) and then continues processing output activations.
-With dynamic work-stealing, ZENA achieved about 10\% additional acceleration for CONV layers of AlexNet and VGG-16.
-For processing AlexNet CONV layers with 16b data and 5bit (logarithmic quantization) data, speed-up of ZENA improved from 4$\times$ and 4.16$\times$ to 4.4$\times$ and 4.52$\times$, respectively, when compared to processing dense tensors with the same number of PEs.
-In such dynamic work allocation, memory port contention may occur, when multiple leading groups simultaneously attempt to fetch the same set of input activation tiles.
-ZENA's execution mechanism overcomes this problem by reassigning only one activation tile at a time (to leading group) and performing any reassignments only during the bus idle time.
+\mysubsubsection{Centralized load balance} In some accelerators, data is multicast to one or more rows (or columns) of PEs.
+A central logic processes the metadata (indices) of the tensor tiles to be distributed along with control signals from PE-rows and finds out work distribution.
+Then, it feeds the fast-acting rows/lanes of PEs and facilitates work sharing.
+For instance, ZENA \cite{kim2017zena} allocates work dynamically through down counters.
+Different PE-groups (e.g., PE-rows) process the same filters with different activation tiles.
+A central distribution mechanism contains down counters that store the number of remaining activation tiles for each PE-group.
+When a leading PE-group finishes its work (counter is zero), it obtains an activation tile from a straggling group (has the biggest count value) and then continues processing output activations.
+The work sharing improved acceleration by about 10\% for CONV layers of AlexNet and VGG-16 \cite{kim2017zena}.
+Memory port contention may occur when multiple leading groups simultaneously attempt to fetch the same set of input activation tiles.
+ZENA's execution mechanism overcomes this problem by reassigning only one activation tile at a time (to the leading group) and performing reassignments only during bus idle time.